-Tips to stay on top of money, shopping and more.
+Tips to stay on top of academics, money and more.

-Split rides with friends.
-Riding by yourself in an Uber or Lyft can be expensive and sometimes sketchy, so ask a friend to come with you.
+• Split rides with friends.
+Riding by yourself in an Uber or Lyft can be expensive and sometimes sketchy, so travel in groups.

 Check Amazon for textbook rentals.
 Anyone with a school email address can start an Amazon Prime Student account for half the usual membership price, which comes with free two-day shipping and access to free movies and music.
 (Amazon also offers a six-month free trial.)

-If you’re heading someplace cold, it’s best to buy your winter jackets on the Mainland.
-Winter clothes can be expensive in Hawai‘i; plus buying them when you get to college saves space in your suitcase.
+If you’re heading someplace cold on the Mainland, it’s best to buy winter jackets there.
+Winter clothes can be expensive in Hawai‘i; plus buying them when you arrive saves space in your suitcase.